how much energy does a solar panel produce

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on SA Power network in Adelaide but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-4 ways to improve the efficiency of your solar panels
+4 ways to improve how much power your solar panels produce

-If you are concerned about the output from your solar panels, there are a few things you can do to try and improve the efficiency of the system.
+If you are concerned about the output from your solar panels, there are a few things you can do to try and maximise how much power your solar panels produce.

 1. Install a more efficient solar panel type

-Some solar panel types are considered to be more efficient than others as a result of things like increased surface area or the number of cells included in the panel size.
-Generally, solar panels that are made from monocrystalline are regarded as a more efficient panel type.
+Some solar panel types are considered to be more efficient than others, due to factors such as increased surface area or the number of cells included in the panel size.
+Generally, solar panels that are made from monocrystalline are regarded as a more efficient solar panel type.
 This is because monocrystalline panels are created from a single source of silicon, as opposed to other panel types, such as polycrystalline, which use a blended silicon.
-Keep in mind however, monocrystalline panels typically come with a higher price tag than other panel types, so it may be worth considering whether the potential for more output will outweigh the additional upfront costs.
+Keep in mind that monocrystalline solar panels typically come with a higher price tag than other solar panel types, so it may be worth considering whether the potential for more output will outweigh the additional upfront costs.

 2. Consider adding more solar panels to your system

-If you are looking to expand the power capacity of your system, then it may be worthwhile adding more solar panels to your rooftop.
-However, there are quite a few things to consider before expanding your system.
-Firstly, you’ll need to ensure that your solar inverter can support additional panels.
-Inverters can ‘oversize’ their capacity by approximately 133 per cent, but they cannot support any more than this.
-As such, if your system is already at its capacity, adding additional panels may mean you’ll also need to upgrade your inverter, which could be costly.
+If you are looking to expand the power capacity of your solar system, then it may be worthwhile adding more solar panels to your rooftop.
+However, there are quite a few things to consider before expanding your solar system.
+Firstly, you’ll need to ensure that your solar inverter can support additional solar panels.
+Solar inverters can ‘oversize’ their capacity by approximately 133 per cent, but they cannot support any more than this.
+As such, if your solar system is already at its capacity, adding additional solar panels may mean you’ll also need to upgrade your solar inverter, which could be costly.

-It’s also important to consider the warranty or solar rebates on your current system before expanding.
-Some warranties or government-boosted solar feed-in tariffs (FiTs) may become void if the system is upgraded before the expiry date.
+It’s also important to consider the warranty or solar rebates currently available on your current solar system before expanding.
+Some warranties or government-boosted solar feed-in tariffs (FiTs) may become void if the solar system is upgraded before the expiry date.

 For more information around adding solar panels to an existing solar system, it’s best to get in touch with a licensed solar professional.